10am: The spoils of 308 years of struggle

 I’ve had the pleasure of hearing speakers from Women for Independence, Farmers for Yes, Third Sector Yes, So Say Scotland, Christians for Yes, English Scots for Yes, and many, many other national groups and local branches of the same over the last two years.
 Even my devout anarchist friends joined the campaign – and voted.

 This is a genuine mass movement, of the likes we’ve not seen for a long, long time.
-Walking by the National Gallery yesterday I was surrounded by strangers having deep conversations about political change.
+Walking by the Mound yesterday I was surrounded by strangers having deep conversations about political change.
 In the context of history, the significance this nation-wide discussion should be fully understood to be on a par with the Putney Debates.

 Today in Scotland the left is better organised, more energetic and clearer minded than it ever has been.
 Why?